jiawangbai/Multinomial-Random-Forest/README.md

 # Multinomial-Random-Forest
-This is the official Python 3.x implementation of our paper [Multinomial Random Forest](https://www.sciencedirect.com/science/article/pii/S0031320321005112), accepted by the Pattern Recognition (2021).
+This is the official implementation of our paper [Multinomial Random Forest](https://www.sciencedirect.com/science/article/pii/S0031320321005112), accepted by the Pattern Recognition (2021).

 ## Requirements
 This package is developed with Python 3.x, please make sure all the dependencies are installed,